Now move back to the earlier file for Lost Worlds - Year 2007 - Year 2006 - Future for Environment

 "We are programmed by our inheritance to see other living things as mainly something to eat, and we care more about our national tribe than anything else." - James Lovelock, The Revenge of Gaia, 2006.

 Was it an accident that release of the video to the public happened to coincide with the US release date of an unauthorised biography of Tom Cruise?
 We don't think so.
 This website will meantime keep a look-out to notice the latest research findings from Scientology on finding a cure for Alzheimer's Disease.
-(Sydney Morning Herald, 19-20 January, 2008)
+(But do not hold your breath.
+Sydney Morning Herald, 19-20 January, 2008)

 :::::::::::::Ends ::::::::::